Towards Backdoor Attacks and Defense in Robust Machine Learning Models: Evaluation

-\textbf{RQ1 - Attack Success Rate:} In this section, we present the effectiveness of the backdoor injection attack.
-We illustrate that backdoors can be effectively injected in robust models without significantly reducing the classification accuracy of the models.
+In this section, we present the effectiveness of backdoor injection attack.
+We illustrate that backdoors can be effectively injected in robust models without significantly reducing the classification accuracy and adversarial precision of the models. \autoref{tab:attack-success-and-accuracy} highlights the attack success rate (ASR), classification accuracy and adversarial precision of each trained model.

-In our evaluation, we found that robust models are highly vulnerable to backdoor attacks.
-Backdoors effectively caused the misclassification of 96.4\% of backdoor-infected images to the attacker selected target labels, across all datasets and attack types.
-Specifically, on average, localised backdoors and distributed backdoors caused the misclassification of 92.93\% and 99.87\% of backdoor-infected images, respectively (\textit{cf. \Cref{tab:attack-success-and-accuracy}}).
+In our evaluation, we found that \textit{robust models are highly vulnerable to backdoor attacks}.
+Backdoor attacks effectively caused the misclassification of 67.8\% of backdoor-infected images to the attacker selected target labels, across all datasets and attack types (\textit{see \autoref{tab:attack-success-and-accuracy}}). \textit{Visible backdoor triggers are generally more effective than invisible backdoor triggers}, visible triggers are 2.5 times more successful than invisible triggers (\textit{see \textit{attack success rate} (``ASR'') in \autoref{tab:attack-success-and-accuracy}}).
+Specifically, visible triggers effectively caused the misclassification of 96.4\% of backdoor-infected images to the attacker selected target labels, in comparison, invisible triggers caused the misclassification of only 39.3\% of infected images to the target class (\textit{see \autoref{tab:attack-success-and-accuracy}}).
+These results suggest that backdoor injection attacks are highly effective on robust models.